cheukchuen/swiftui-landmarks/README.md

 - The Landmark data already has the `id` property required by `Identifiable` protocol; you only need to add a property to decode it when reading the data.

 - `ForEach` operates on collections the same way as the list, which means you can use it anywhere you can use a child view, such as in stacks, lists, groups, and more.
 When the elements of your data are simple value types — like the strings you’re using here — you can use `\.self` as key path to the identifier.

+## Handling User Input

+In the Landmarks app, a user can flag their favorite places, and filter the list to show just their favorites.
+To create this feature, you’ll start by adding a switch to the list so users can focus on just their favorites, and then you’ll add a star-shaped button that a user taps to flag a landmark as a favorite.

+### Notes

+- Because you use state properties to hold information that’s specific to a view and its subviews, you always create state as `private`.

+- When you make changes to your view’s structure, like adding or modifying a property, you need to manually refresh the canvas.

+- To give the user control over the list’s filter, you need to add a control that can alter the value of `showFavoritesOnly`.
+You do this by passing a binding to a toggle control.

+- A _binding_ acts as a reference to a mutable state.
+When a user taps the toggle from `off` to `on`, and `off` again, the control uses the binding to update the view’s state accordingly.

+- You use the `$` prefix to access a binding to a state variable, or one of its properties.

+- To combine static and dynamic views in a list, or to combine two or more different groups of dynamic views, use the `ForEach` type instead of passing your collection of data to `List`.

+- To prepare for the user to control which particular landmarks are favorites, you’ll first store the landmark data in an _observable_ object.

+- An observable object is a custom object for your data that can be bound to a view from storage in SwiftUI’s environment.
+SwiftUI watches for any changes to observable objects that could affect a view, and displays the correct version of the view after a change.

+- An observable object needs to publish any changes to its data using the `@Published` keyword, so that its subscribers can pick up the change.

+- The modelData property gets its value automatically, as long as the environmentObject(_:) modifier has been applied to a parent.

+- Use the `@StateObject` attribute to initialize a model object for a given property only once during the life time of the app.
+This is true when you use the attribute in an app instance, as shown here, as well as when you use it in a view.

+- Because you use `@Binding`, changes made inside this view propagate back to the data source.